yagosys/202301/userguide/010-eks/demo_macvlan.md

 *the net1 interface use network cfosdefaultcni5 to communicate with cfos net1* *the POD need to install a route for 10.0.0.0/16 subnet with nexthop to 169.254.1.1, as these traffic do not want goes to cfos*

+copy and paste below script on your client terminal to create application deployment
 ```
 cat << EOF | kubectl create -f -
 apiVersion: apps/v1